Partners HealthCare International

 My educational interests concern themselves mainly with curricular design, integration of the curriculum, and creation of organizations that can support those efforts.
 I have had the pleasure of working in over 30 countries.

 Born and raised in Germany; came to the U.S. in 1968 on an athletic scholarship and never left.
 After eight years in semi-private practice in pathology, I decided to return to more academic practice for research and teaching.
 Over the years, I became increasingly interested in teaching, especially curricular change, faculty development and organizational structure.
 In 1997, I became involved with international universities, and in 1999, decided to make that a career.
-Married with four children: two boys, 39 and 36, and two girls, 28 and 26.
-Hobbies: windsurfing, golf, snowboarding and cooking.
+Married with four children: two boys, 40 and 37, and two girls, 29 and 27.